 When transmitted by a non-AP MLD,

-The New Link ID subfield identifies the new AP that the non-AP MLD is requesting to associate the subject non-AP STA with, or is set to 15 if the non-AP MLD is not making a request to create a new link.
+The New Link ID subfield identifies the new AP that the non-AP MLD is requesting to associate the subject non-AP STA with.
 The subfield is reserved when the Delete Request subfield is nonzero.

 The Delete Request subfield is set to 1 to request to delete the link to the subject non-AP STA, and set to 0 otherwise.
-The subfield is reserved when the New Link ID subfield is not 15.

 When transmitted by an AP MLD,